Home Water Filtration Systems FAQ

 What do water softeners do?

-Water softeners reduce the “hardness” of water, or they filter out excess minerals.
+Water softeners are salt-free water filters that reduce the “hardness” of water from your water source, or they filter out excess minerals.
 The two most common minerals that water softeners filter out are calcium and magnesium.
 Although not harmful to your health, these minerals can cause problems for your plumbing system including your pipes, water heater, and water pressure.

 HOW TO CHOOSE THE RIGHT HOME WATER FILTRATION SYSTEM